ECCC-MSC/open-data/docs/msc-data/nwp_caps/readme_caps_en.md

 # Data and Products of the experimental Canadian Arctic Prediction System (CAPS)

-The Canadian Arctic Prediction System (CAPS) is an experimental high-resolution atmospheric prediction system based on the Global Deterministic Prediction System (GDPS) that provides initial and lateral boundary conditions for atmospheric fields.
+The Canadian Arctic Prediction System (CAPS) is very similar to the High Resolution Deterministic Prediction System north domain (HRDPS-north) which will be replaced by CAPS.

+CAPS is downscaled from ECCC's Global Deterministic Prediction System, the GDPS, which provides initial conditions and lateral boundary conditions for the atmospheric fields.
+In the current system, the atmospheric model is coupled with the ice-ocean model of the ice-ocean prediction system [RIOPS](../nwp_riops/readme_riops_en.md), all the other initial surface fields come from the global configuration of the land-data assimilation system, CaLDAS.

+The system is running on a 3 km domain of 2250 x 1850 horizontal grid points (covering the entire Arctic basin and Hudson Bay) and 62 vertical levels.

+The major differences between CAPS and the current HRDPS is the introduction of the predicted particle properties (P3) cloud microphysics scheme, which is responsible for parameterizing the grid-scale clouds and precipitation.

 The current system, coupled with the ice-ocean forecasting system, is making an important contribution to various scientific experiments that are part of the [Polar Forecast Year (YOPP)](https://www.polarprediction.net/) by providing kilometre-scale numerical weather forecasts in the Canadian Arctic.

 ## Access